shorya20/CourseraML/README.md

 # CourseraML
-Machine Learning Coursera work in MATLAB/GNU Octave
+Machine Learning Coursera work from Prof. Andrew Ng's course

-# ML projects done in MATLAB
+# ML projects done in MATLAB by testing and developing myself against the guidelines placed